ericmulcahy/ionic-firebase-storage-sample/README.md

 - Go to 'Project Overview', then 'Add Firebase to your Webapp'
 - Copy the configuration properties
 - Open the file  /src/appapp.module.ts in this project and replace the firebaseConfig variable with your own config.

+###Firebase Storage Setup
+- Go into your Firebase console again and go to 'Storage'
+- Enable storage, and set your rules so that all users can publicly read and write storage.
+Obviously, this is for demo purposes only and real rules are needed in a production environment.

 ###Disable CORs in Firebase Storage
 - Install gsutil.
 This comes with the firebase SDK.